utiasDSL/util-uwb-dataset/index.md

     <img src="files/images/flight-setup.png" alt="" width="400">
   </div>
   <div>
     <p>The UWB TDOA flight dataset is produced in a  7.0 m × 8.0 m × 3.5 m indoor flight arena equipped with a motion capture system of 10 <a href="https://www.vicon.com/hardware/cameras/vantage/">Vicon Vantage+ cameras</a>.
 Printed Apriltags are attached to the soft mattresses to provide visual features for optical flow.
 For each sub-dataset, eight UWB anchors were pre-installed in the flight arena referred to as a constellation.
-Three different UWB constellations are used for data collection.
+Four different UWB constellations are used for data collection.
 The position and orientation of each anchor were surveyed using a mm-level accurate <a href="https://leica-geosystems.com/products/total-stations/">Leica total station</a> for reproducibility.
     </p>
     <p>We refer to the Vicon frame (see the right figure) as the inertial frame.
 To align the Leica total station frame and the inertial frame, we use the total station to survey six Vicon reflective markers with known positions in inertial frame and computethe transformation matrix through point cloud alignment.
 The average reprojection root-mean-squared error (RMSE) of the six reflective markers is around 1.12 mm.
     </p>